Kristian-XN/CyberClass/README.md

 **Hack Passionately, Act Righteously!**

-For more information, visit us at [here](http://student-activity.binus.ac.id/csc)
+For more information, visit us [here](http://student-activity.binus.ac.id/csc)

 Cyber Class is one of Cyber Security Community's program to teach students about cyber security materials.